VaipojMesombat/VaipojMesombat/README.md

 - 💞️ I’m looking to collaborate on data scientist community
 - 📫 How to reach me email: vaipoj@yahoo.com
 - @ All programs at "Experiment" dictory that moved from my google drive
-- ** All programs are re-run and revise, because it has some library is not uptodate and make sure it work properly.
+- ** Some program is re-run and revise, because it has some library is not uptodate and make sure it work properly.

 <!---
 VaipojMesombat/VaipojMesombat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.